nraynes/ZBuild/README.md

             .padding(value)  # Sets padding around inner content.
                 .fixed()  # default. fixes padding so it cannot change.
 Can cause parts of widget to be hidden if window is to small.
                 .scaled()  # allows padding to squish if window size changes and becomes too small. cannot be below 0.
-                .unit()
-                    .pixels()  # default.
-                    .scale()  # scaled value where 1 represents the height or width value of the relative widget.
-                        .relative_to(widget_id)  # Defaults to container holding this widget.
-                    .percent()  # percent value, just the scaled value * 100.
-                        .relative_to(widget_id)  # Defaults to container holding this widget.
+                .<unit_selector>
         .fit_container()  # Scales to fit to container holding widget.
             .margin(value)  # Sets margin around bounding box.
                 .fixed()  # default. fixes margin so it cannot change.
 Can cause parts of widget to be hidden if window is to small.
                 .scaled()  # allows margin to squish if window size changes and becomes too small. cannot be below 0.
-                .unit()
-                    .pixels()  # default.
-                    .scale()  # scaled value where 1 represents the height or width value of the relative widget.
-                        .relative_to(widget_id)  # Defaults to container holding this widget.
-                    .percent()  # percent value, just the scaled value * 100.
-                        .relative_to(widget_id)  # Defaults to container holding this widget.
+                .<unit_selector>
     .fixed()  # size does not change with window resizing or layout updates.
         .<size_selector>
     .scaled()  # size does change with window resizing or layout updates.
         .<size_selector>
     .prototype(prototype_id)  # Saves a prototype of this size configuration to the root window. # Does not save relative_to information.
+    .use_prototype(prototype_id, size)
     .build()  # builds the size and returns to the layout manager.
 ```

 ### Location Builder
 ```
 .<method_that_called_location_builder>
+    .Z(index)  # Set the z index for the widget.
+Controls overlapping.
     .fixed()  # location does not change with window resizing or layout updates.
         .<point_selector>  # defaults relative to root window.
     .scaled()  # location does change with window resizing or layout updates.
         .<point_selector>  # defaults relative to container holding widget.
     .distance()  # sets anchor point some unit length away from relative point of another widget.
         .<point_selector>  # relative point: defaults relative to container holding widget.
-        .fixed(unit)  # Fixed unit distance.
+        .fixed(value)  # Fixed unit distance.
 Does not change with window resizing or layout updates.
 Will override scaled if it's the last one set.
+            .<unit_selector>
-        .scaled(unit)  # Scaled relative to some widgets height and weight values.
+        .scaled(value)  # Scaled relative to some widgets height and weight values.
 Will override fixed if it's the last one set.
-            .relative_to(widget_id)  # defaults relative to size of relative point.
-But can be set to be scaled off a different widget if desired.
+            .<unit_selector>
         .angle(degree)  # Direction from relative anchor point.
 0 = right.
         .left()  # Sets angle to 180.
         .right()  # Sets angle to 0.